bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 #### Tool Comparison Plots

 These plots show ExpansionHunter, GangSTR, and HipSTR accuracy for expansions and contractions of different sizes.
-Detailed descriptions of these plots and parameters can be found in the sections below.
+Detailed discussion of these plots and parameters can be found in the sections below.

 TODO: insert interactive plot selector that changes the graph based on which parameters the user selected: